Drearagon/RogueSim/README.md

 ## License

-MIT License - see LICENSE file for details
+All rights reserved - see LICENSE file for details